Which of the following molecules is chiral? | Channels for Pearson+

 1

-Understand the concept of chirality: A molecule is chiral if it has a non-superimposable mirror image, often due to the presence of an asymmetric carbon atom (a carbon atom bonded to four different groups).
+Identify the concept of chirality: A molecule is chiral if it has a non-superimposable mirror image, often due to the presence of a carbon atom bonded to four different groups.

-Examine each molecule to identify any asymmetric carbon atoms.
-Start with ethanol (C₂H₅OH): Ethanol has two carbon atoms, but neither is bonded to four different groups, so it is not chiral.

 Watch next